 Entitlement is the belief that life owes us something and when 'delivery of the goods' doesn't occur we get frustrated and angry.
 Entitlement breeds unrealistic expectations of others, as well as ourselves.
 Our emotions can swing from feelings of self-loathing to, "It's everyone else's fault I'm in this position!"
 It isn't hard to find these misalignments within ourselves.
 All we have to do is notice our response when things don't go our way.

 Fear is at the core of entitlement, sparking feelings of unworthiness, anger, and hopelessness.
-These feelings are the culprits that sabotage sustainable appreciation and stimulate self-criticism.
+These feelings are the culprits that stimulate self-criticism and sabotage sustainable appreciation.
 Rather than tweaking our expectations, we often blame ourselves and others for our lack of success and fulfillment.
 But what if these moments of challenge are present in our lives to instigate growth within us?
 What if they are the perfect conditions to break us out of our egos and into our hearts?
 Wouldn't that change our view of EVERYTHING?

-We mustn't forget that life is about evolving, growing and becoming more than we've ever been.
-And rest assured, we brought with us the tools to be victorious in our pursuits.
-It does not serve us to compare ourselves to someone else's walk or to be envious of what we feel someone else has that we don't, for their bounty would only wither in our laps and lead us astray from our own thrilling adventure, for their opulence is meaningless to our personal evolution.
+We mustn't forget that life is about evolving, growing and becoming more than we've ever been, and rest assured, we brought with us the tools to be victorious in our pursuits.
+It does not serve us to compare where we are to someone else's journey, or to be envious of what we think someone else has that we don't.
+Their bounty would only wither in our hands and lead us away from our own thrilling adventure and personal evolution.

 We have a choice.
-We can continually become frustrated by our unmet expectations or simply realize having to put forth effort in achieving our goals, grows us in new and profound ways: creating humility, balance, independence and greater wisdom.
-No one can do this work for us.
+We can continue to be frustrated by our unmet expectations, or realize that putting forth the effort to achieve our goals, grows us in new and profound ways, creating humility, character, independence and greater wisdom.
+No one can do this for us.
 In the words of Abe Lincoln, "You have to do your own growing no matter how tall your grandfather was."

 Expressing gratitude for all our circumstances means we understand that there is a greater purpose for everything we are experiencing.
 If we pay close attention and take responsibility for our lives, we will uncover the gifts being presented to us.
 Whenever we feel entitled; stressed out, distrustful, resentful and frustrated with our lives, we can find our way back to peace by looking for the meaning hidden within the chaos.
 Appreciation is an effective way to give back to the world, which naturally loops around blessing our own lives.
 We must become vigilant in interrupting our bitter attitudes of entitlement, for such feelings block our abundance.